-Macao does not have its own foreign policy and its volume of trade with Switzerland is low.
-The Consulate General in Hong Kong is responsible for Switzerland's consular affairs in Macao.
+Macau does not have its own foreign policy and its volume of trade with Switzerland is low.
+The Consulate General in Hong Kong is responsible for Switzerland's consular affairs in Macau.

-At the end of 2013, there were 29 Swiss nationals resident in Macao.
+At the end of 2018, there were 30 Swiss citizens living in Macau.

-From 1557 to 1999, Macao was a Portuguese colony that served as an outpost for the Western presence in the Far East as well as a jumping-off point for Catholic missionaries.
-The first Swiss national to settle in Macao was the Fribourg Jesuit Nicolaus Fiva (1609–1640) in 1637.
+From 1557 to 1999, Macau was a Portuguese colony that served as an outpost for the Western presence in the Far East as well as a jumping-off point for Catholic missionaries.
+The first Swiss national to settle in Macau was the Fribourg Jesuit Nicolaus Fiva (1609–1640) in 1637.

-In the second half of the 19th century, Macao was increasingly overshadowed by the rising trading centre of Hong Kong.
-Since 20 December 1999, Macao has been a Special Administrative Region of the People's Republic of China.
+In the second half of the 19th century, Macau was increasingly overshadowed by the rising trading centre of Hong Kong.
+Since 20 December 1999, Macau has been a Special Administrative Region of the People's Republic of China.
 Joseph Deiss, the Swiss foreign minister at the time, attended the ceremony marking the handover of the city to China.